 This bishop became the Patriarch Meletios of Constantinople who forced the new calendar upon the Orthodox in the 1920s.
 The Patriarch became notorious for his power plays among the Russian Orthodox emigres of France and North America, and for taking over former Russian Orthodox territories in Finland and Estonia, and for attempting the same in Poland and Czechoslovakia.

 The history that Phillips outlines next should be of particular interest to Westerners.
-In the 1920s, three dozen or so Russian bishops, who were shepherding Russian flocks that had emigrated from Russia due to the revolution, met in Constantinople and formed the “Russian Synod,” or as some call it, the Russian Orthodox Church Outside of Russia (ROCOR), under the protection of the Patriarch of Serbia (not Meletios).
-They set up an ecclesiastical headquarters in Paris.
-Meletios, however, was able to engender a Masonic/Orthodox movement among the Russians in Paris and incite them to split off from the ROCOR bishops.
+In the 1920s, three dozen or so Russian bishops, who were shepherding Russian flocks that had emigrated from Russia due to the revolution, met in Constantinople and formed the “Russian Synod,” or as some call it, the Russian Orthodox Church Outside of Russia (ROCOR – also called “the Church Abroad”, below), under the protection of the Patriarch of Serbia (instead of Meletios).
+They rejected the new calendar of Meletios and set up an ecclesiastical headquarters in Paris.
+Meletios, however, was able to engender a Masonic/Orthodox movement among some in Paris and incite them to split off from the ROCOR bishops.
 Pillips continues:

 He found particularly easy prey in Paris among the many masonic Russian aristocrats and wealthier emigres who had emigrated there after 1917 (5).
 Since freemasonry had become very popular in St Petersburg before the Revolution, together with other pseudo-mystical movements such as spiritualism, Hinduism, Buddhism etc, the emigres took their vain beliefs into the emigration with them.
 There, Patriarch Meletios’ supporters managed to engineer a schism from the Church of the Russian Emigration, a schism that was to be repeated later in North America.
 It should be noted that the Church of Greece strongly opposed Patriarch Meletios and in the 1930s firmly condemned freemasonry, in the same way as the Russian Orthodox Church Outside Russia.
 (Freemasonry, Renovationism, and the Psychology of Modernism)